-To support compliance with the duty the ERPT will endeavour to make use available tools and systems24 where relevant and proportionate to the scope of the procurement such as the Scottish Public Procurement Prioritisation Tool, the Sustainability Test, Life Cycle Impact Mapping, the Scottish Flexible Framework as well as APUC's25 Code of Conduct and Sustain.
+To support compliance with the duty, the ERPT will endeavour to make available the use of tools and systems where relevant and proportionate to the scope of the procurement such as the Scottish Public Procurement Prioritisation Tool, the Sustainability Test, Life Cycle Impact Mapping, the Scottish Flexible Framework as well as APUC's Code of Conduct and Sustain.

-6.7 Policy on the use of community benefits - the ERPT will consider for each of its procurements over £4m26 how it can improve the economic, social or environmental wellbeing of the Edinburgh and Lothian region through the inclusion of community benefit clauses27 aligned with the Member Institutions own strategic outcomes as well as a number of the Scottish Government's National Outcomes28 namely outcomes 2, 3, 4 and 7; namely (2)We realise our full economic potential with more and better employment opportunities for our people; (3)We are better educated, more skilled and more successful, renowned for our research and innovation, (4) Our young people are successful learners, confident individuals, effective contributors and responsible citizens and (7) We have tackled the significant inequalities in Scottish society.
+6.7 Policy on the use of community benefits - the ERPT will consider for each of its procurements over £4m how it can improve the economic, social or environmental wellbeing of the Edinburgh and Lothian regions through the inclusion of community benefit clauses aligned with the member institutions own strategic outcomes as well as a number of the Scottish Government's National Outcomes namely outcomes 2, 3, 4 and 7; (2) We achieve our full economic potential with more and better employment opportunities for our people; (3) We are better educated, more skilled and more successful, renowned for research and innovation, (4) Our young people are successful learners, confident individuals, effective contributors and responsible citizens and (7) We contribute towards tackling the inequalities in Scottish society.

-Examples of the scope of community benefits clauses will include the delivery of training opportunities or subcontracting opportunities within the Edinburgh and Lothian Region relevant and proportionate to the particular procurement.
-The College will strive to engage with internal stakeholders including students where relevant as well engage with the local and wider supplier community to ensure suppliers understand the use of community benefits and how to respond where they are included.
+Examples of the scope of community benefits clauses will include the delivery of training opportunities or sub-contracting opportunities within the Edinburgh and Lothian regions which are relevant and proportionate to the particular procurement.
+The College will strive to engage with internal and external stakeholders including students, where relevant, as well as engage with the local and wider supplier community to ensure suppliers understand the use of community benefits and how to respond where they are included.
 Where possible and proportionate, such clauses may also be included in procurements below £4m.

-6.8 Consulting and engaging with those affected by its procurements - the ERPT will take note of available good practice/principles of engagement including those detailed in the National Standards for Community Engagement29 as well as ensuring procurement staff have or will be developed to have the relevant communication and engagement skills.
-The ERPT will consider each procurement,
+6.8 Consulting and engaging with those affected by its procurements - the ERPT will take note of available good practice/principles of engagement including those detailed in the National Standards for Community Engagement as well as ensuring procurement staff have, or will be developed to have, the relevant communication and engagement skills.
+The ERPT will consider each procurement, the community impact by the resultant contract and will ensure any affected organisations/persons are consulted (e.g. impact on service for students, or a local contract that could be combined with other similar institution's needs).
+Such consultation will always be on a scale and approach relevant to the procurement in

-24 Sustainable Procurement Processes (section 3.4.1 Statutory Guidance)
+&lt;sup>21 Sustainable Procurement Processes (section 3.4.1 Statutory Guidance)

-25 APUC toolset for sustainability
+&lt;sup>22 APUC toolset for sustainability

-26 Section 25(1) community benefit requirements in major contracts
+&lt;sup>23 Section 25(1) community benefit requirements in major contracts